ALT-F4-LLC/kickstart.nix/README.md

 #### Python (package)

 Used for Python packages setup with `setup.py` that can be re-used within other Nix-built applications or packages.
-To build runnable Python apps, use the `python-app` template.
+To build runnable Python apps, use `python-app` template.

 ```bash
 nix flake init -t github:ALT-F4-LLC/kickstart.nix#python-pkg